Managing Access to an Asset With ABAC

 It is possible to control policies based on types of Assets, their Location, and whether Users can read or write any information in an Asset.

-By default, all Non-Root Users will not see any existing Assets and Events unless a Root User explicitly creates an ABAC policy to allow it.
+By default, no Non-Root Users will see any existing Assets and Events unless a Root User explicitly creates an ABAC policy to allow it.

 Creating an ABAC Policy